jgarc186/second-brain/2-areas/chart-your-course/2025/week_30_remember.md

 # Week Thirty: Remember

-being grateful in the moment is important.
+Being grateful in the moment is important.
 It is also important to remind yourself that you are where you are thanks to those in your past.